-The temple car (thaeer in Tamil) also known as the ''Aazhi Thaeer'' is a wooden structure with fine, small carvings of images depicting stories or incidents from the puranas or divine epics.
+The temple car (ther in Tamil) also known as the ''Aazhi Ther'' is a wooden structure with fine, small carvings of images depicting stories or incidents from the puranas or divine epics.

 The God's idol or idols, (Urchavar meaning representation of Hindu gods in idol form mostly made of ayempoon - an alloy of five metals) exclusively for the purpose of processions during festival times), are reverentially placed in the upper deck of the well decorated chariot after special pooja.

 It is a great kainkarya or a great devotional

 deed to participate in the act of pulling the long specially-made very thick rope connected to the ther by hundreds of people.
 Pulling the ther (InTamil Vadam Pidithhal) is a form of bhakti (devotion) and people believe it will wash off sins and give peace of mind and prosperity to the family.
 Pulling the huge chariot manually is a tedious job and devotees have to do it with barefoot by rotation along the route under the scorching sun.
 To participate in such an event, ardent devotees are expected to take bath and wear proper cloths, avoid chewing of arica nuts, betel leaves etc. Must avoid liquor, etc and shun wearing footwear and fancy dress.

 Car festival at Tiruvarur has been around for centuries in the delta district.
 The ruler Kulothunga Chola II (1133–50 CE) of Chola Dynasty enlarged the temple ritual to have fifty six festivals, some of which are followed in modern times.
 The annual chariot festival of the Thygarajaswamy temple is celebrated with great fervor and fanfare during April– May, corresponding to the Tamil month of Chitrai.